 As part of the Digital Society Theme of CREDS, my work currently focuses on the determinants of the net impact of information and communication technologies (ICTs) on energy consumption.
 This project is part of a broader research agenda on the interaction between technological change, energy transition, and long-term economic development.

-Fields of interest: long-run economic growth, comparative development, energy transitions, energy & sustainability.
+Fields of interest: long-term economic growth, technological change, comparative development, energy transitions, energy & sustainability.

 Professional networks and CV